Louisbourg: Economy

 Annually, the community hosts the Louisbourg Crab Fest.
 A large golf course and residential resort is planned near the community; designed by Nick Faldo, the resort was expected to open in 2010 but development stalled in the recession.

 Louisbourg is home to the Louisbourg Playhouse, a theatre company operating in an Elizabethan theatre that was used as a prop in the live-action 1994 Disney film Squanto: A Warrior's Tale.

 Climate

 Louisbourg experiences a marine influenced humid continental climate (Köppen climate classification Dfb).
 The highest temperature ever recorded in Louisbourg was 34.0 C on 2 September 2010 and 15 July 2013.
 The coldest temperature ever recorded was -26.0 C on 18 January 1982.

-Fictional usage
+In popular culture

 Louisbourg (spelled Louisberg) was mentioned in Nathaniel Hawthorne's story Feathertop.
 The town is also a major setting for Thomas H. Raddall's 1946 novel Roger Sudden.
 The town "Louisburg" is mentioned in Henry Wadsworth Longfellow's Evangeline.
 The 2011 film Take This Waltz begins with a re-enactment scene from the fortress and features the lighthouse in several shots.